Skip to content

 Note: You can't access your OpenSearch Service domains from outside the VPC.
 For more information, see Launching your OpenSearch Service domains within a VPC.

-Socket timeout errors usually occur when a client sends too many requests or complex requests.
-The OpenSearch Service domain might experience high resource utilization with delayed client responses.
+Socket timeout errors typically occur when a client sends too many requests or complex requests.
+The OpenSearch Service domain might experience high resource usage with delayed client responses.
+Example error message:

 Related information

-How do I troubleshoot search latency spikes in my Amazon OpenSearch Service cluster?
+How do I troubleshoot search latency spikes in my OpenSearch Service cluster?

-How can I improve the indexing performance on my Amazon OpenSearch Service cluster?
+How can I improve the indexing performance on my OpenSearch Service cluster?

-Analyzing Amazon OpenSearch Service slow logs using Amazon CloudWatch Logs streaming and Kibana
+Analyzing OpenSearch Service slow logs using Amazon CloudWatch Logs streaming and Kibana